Conoclinium coelestinum (L.) DC.

 Heads - Discoid, bell-shaped, with 35-70 florets.
 Involucre 3-5 mm long, the bracts 18-30 in usually 2 or 3 somewhat unequal to nearly equal, overlapping series, narrowly elliptic to narrowly lanceolate, tapered to a sharply pointed, often purple tip, all but the outermost finely few-nerved or few-ribbed, sparsely to moderately short-hairy and usually also glandular.
 Receptacle conical.

 Ray flowers - Absent.

-Disk flowers - Corolla purple to lilac, 5-lobed.
+Disk flowers - Corollas purple to lilac, 5-lobed.
 Stamens 5, included.
-Style well exserted and bifurcate, pink, glabrous.
-Achenes subterete to 5-angled, 1mm long.
-Pappus of capillary bristles.
-Receptacle conic.
+Style well exserted and bifurcate, pink or purple, glabrous.
+Pappus of numerous capillary bristles.

 Fruits - Achenes 1.6-2.4 mm long, finely 5-ribbed, slightly wedge-shaped in profile (usually slightly and unevenly tapered at the base), glabrous, the ribs smooth or with a few minute, ascending teeth, lighter colored, the body otherwise irregularly glandular and dark brown to black.

 Flowering - August - October.

 Habitat - Bottomland forests, streambanks, swamps, pond margins, marshes, other moist ground.
 Also cultivated.